Thalhammer/simcom_dam/examples/README.md

 I don't have the time give an example for every single available option, but I will happily accept pullrequests that add examples.

+## Compiling
+In order to compile all examples and the reimplementation just run make in this folder.
+Running make without TYPE specified will use ARMCC to compile everything, which is equivalent of `make TYPE=arm`.
+To use GCC instead run `make TYPE=gcc`.
+Note that when switching between both you need to run distclean in between.
+In order to upload an example run `make upload` in the examples folder.
+Note that if you used `TYPE=gcc` while compiling you need to also specify it when doing an upload, since make upload would compile all changes if there are any.

 ## Index

 Folder                          | Description